This topic describes how to create each type of permission profile.

 Remember that you can put multiple rule types in one profile.
 For example, you might want to grant permissions to all members of a unit, plus one user who is not in the same unit.
 You would put a User rule and a Unit rule in the same profile.

-Note: If you are using the Centralized Resource Staffing feature, you will have additional profile rules and permissions.
+Note: If you are using the Centralized Resource Staffing feature, you will have additional profile permissions.
 See About Staffing Permissions for information.

 You create a Global profile when you want to grant a user/group/unit selected permissions to all instances of an entity.
 For example, imagine you have a data analyst named Jacob Ladder, and you want to give him permission to edit all reports.